 Dispelling Myths about Dry Drowning

 Nothing sounds better on a hot summer day than hopping in a cool pool.
-But, if you have kids, pool time might cause you a bit of anxiety and fear.
+But, if you have kids, pool time might give you a bit of anxiety.
 Amy Groen, DO, UnityPoint Health, works in pediatric emergency medicine and often gets questions around dry drowning.
-She explains the difference between drowning and dry drowning, concerning symptoms to look for in your child, and five of the best ways to prevent drowning.
+She explains the difference between drowning and dry drowning, concerning symptoms to look for in your child and five of the best ways to prevent drowning.

 What is Drowning?